 - serious difficulties in expressing verbal or gestural delicacy, and at unease when is being treated with verbal or gestural delicacy.

 - rapid oscillations between virginal or prudish attitudes, and seductive or uninhibited behaviors.

-- behaviour of obstinate reluctance and of capillary subtraction at the more physiological and correct intersexual dialectic (schizoid behaviour that the others that not are schizoid, inesorably misunderstands, wrongly, as strong virginal modesty and extreme sense of sexual decency).
+- behaviour of obstinate reluctance and of capillary subtraction at the more physiological and respectful intersexual dialectic (schizoid behaviour that the others that not are schizoid, inesorably misunderstands, wrongly, as strong virginal modesty and extreme sense of sexual decency).

 - strong reservedness (which, at times, results in rigid and impermeable secretness!) respect to own privacy, even with reference to details clearly marginal or utterly insignificant.